glassonion0323/CLEAResize/README.md

 ## Change Log
 * Ver.
 1.0.3 (Mar.
 19, 2016)
-Added blurring before downscaling.
+Added blurring before resizing to a smaller size than 1/4 of the original.
-This blurring is so weak that downscaled images will seem to be nothing differrent in most cases, but it prevents moire effectively.
+This blurring is so weak that downscaled images will seem to be nothing differrent in most cases, but it prevents moire on some images effectively.
 * Ver.
 1.0.2 (Sep.
 07, 2015)
 Fixed TEXT_VERSION
 * Ver.
 1.0.1 (Sep.
 07, 2015)